brwhale/KataScript/README.md

 4. Call into KataScript with callFunction() (or readLine()/evaluate() followed by a resolveVariable()) whenever you want to run KataScript functions.

 ----

+## Future Features Roadmap
+These are things that are planned additions:
+- Near term
+* Object style syntactical sugar for dictionaries, eg `dict.item` -> `dict["item"]` and `dict.function(args...)` -> `function(dict, args...)`
+- Mid term
+* Expand the modules system (currently it just stores all the standard functions in one module) to support optional modules which can be be whitelisted/blacklisted on the C++ embedded side and imported on the KataScript side, imports of non-allowed modules will probably result in an error.
+- Long term
+* async/threading
+* Integrate with llvm to produce executables